mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 Conda, in contrast to Docker, is/has:

 - Easier to use, no need of DevOps knowledge.
-- No need of a separate regstry for the images.
+- No need of a separate registry for the images.
 - Self-contained, but not completely isolated: still OS libraries are used.
 - No integration with Kubernetes; that's only possible with Docker